 - Demonstrate that they know about, understand, and value the importance of creating respectful, reciprocal relationships to support and empower families in their communities.

-- Demonstrate their ability to responsibly observe, document, and assess children in a manner that supports young children and families.
+- Responsibly observe, document, and assess children in a manner that supports children and families.

 - Implement various interventions for young children with ASD and children with disabilities across all developmental domains.

 - Demonstrate a variety of early childhood field experiences.